+Natasha joined Ceres over fifteen years ago, and has focused on corporate sustainability performance in her role for the past eight years.
 Prior to joining Ceres, Natasha worked in sales management at CNET Networks in San Francisco, where she sold international marketing solutions to U.S.-based technology clients.
 Prior to CNET Networks, at publisher Addison Wesley, Natasha was an account manager, supporting six teams in South America.

 Panelist: Roxane Spears, Vice President of Sustainability and A& D, Eastern Division: Tarkett